repositive/metis/README.md

 ## About Docker Compose

 The current version of [Iris](https://github.com/repositive/iris-js) requires an AMQP server.
 The docker-compose comes preconfigured to connect to one out of the box.
-You'll need to run an instance yourself and attach it to the network rabbit, and to the postgres database:
+You'll need to run an instance yourself and attach it to the network rabbit, and to the postgres database.
+For this purpose please use the devops service:

+**Manual approach:**
 **Create the postgres network**
 ```bash
 $ docker network create postgres